Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Background

 \subsubsection{Factorize-and-Fuse}

 \\ The size of the intermediate tensors can be reduced by loop fusion.
 Loop nests that share a common index can be nested together with an outer loop that iterates over the shared index.
-The loop nests that compute the pairwise contractions in Equation \ref{eqn:pairwise} can be fused together as shown in Listing \ref{lst:ttmc_fusion}.
+The loop nests that compute the pairwise contractions in Listing \ref{lst:ttmc_pairwise} can be fused together as shown in Listing \ref{lst:ttmc_fusion}.
 We refer to this approach as \textit{factorize-and-fuse}.
-The contractions are nested in a single loop over $i$, and hence the index is not buffered.
-Similarly, index $j$ is fused across the contractions reducing the order of $\tsr{X}$ by one more.
+A single loop nest of $i$,$j$ is used to iterate over both the pairwise contractions and hence the indices are not buffered.
 The computation cost remains the same as in the pairwise case (in fact, the same set of operations is computed).
-The dimension of the intermediate tensor $\tsr{X}$ is reduced from $I \times J \times S$ to $S$.
-Hand-tuned implementations of SpTTN kernels incorporate loop fusion in some form.
+The size of the intermediate tensor $\tsr{X}$ is reduced from $I \times J \times S$ to $S$.
 Specialized libraries for some of these kernels use a similar approach in their hand-tuned implementations \cite{SPLATT, HyperTensor, AdaTM, MTTKRP_Emerging_Arch, MTTKRP_Blocking, parti, GigaTensor,accelerate-tucker}.
-For example, SPLATT \cite{SPLATT} achieves reduced arithmetic complexity by employing pairwise contractions (Equation \ref{eqn:pairwise_mttkrp}) and reduced intermediate tensor size by fusing the loop nests that compute these pairwise contractions.

-\if To fuse independent loop nests, we traverse the corresponding trees in the iteration graph from their root vertices and merge all the vertices with common indices at a particular level.
-We stop merging trees if two vertices at a level do not have a common index.
-Since only vertices that are at the same level are merged, the depth of the tree is not affected.

-Consider the iteration graph in Figure \ref{fig:ig_independent}.
-We traverse the independent trees from their root vertices and merge vertices $i$ and $j$ at levels 1 and 2, respectively.
-Since the vertices at level 3 don't have a common index, we stop merging the trees.
-The resulting iteration graph is shown in Figure \ref{fig:ig_fused}.